hill1303/College-Reaper/README.md

 Documentation
 -------------
-To generate the documentation for the application, use the `rake doc:app_reaper` command.
+To generate the documentation for the application, use the `bundle exec rake doc:app_reaper` command.
 The `doc:app_reaper` task uses the `sdoc` gem and will place it's output in `doc/app`, replacing the contents of the entire directory, should any exist when the task runs.

 Test Suite
 ----------